 Here, the changes on the interlanguage continuum are particularly visible.
 Initially, the errors are produced on a massive scale, and, successively, decrease with students' linguistic awareness and competence.
-The progress in question, however, is out of the question visible in the third classification, which involves the increasing tendency errors, such as:
+The progress in question, however, is unquestionably visible in the third classification, which involves the increasing tendency errors, such as:

-- semantic similarity errors,

-- omission of the indefinite article,

-- omission of geinitve and demonstrative articles,

-- overuse of "the" article,

-- underdifferentiation among definitive, genitive, and demonstrative articles,

-and

-- errors caused by transfer from acquired L2 constructions.
+- semantic similarity errors. - --- omission of the indefinite article, - omission of genitve and demonstrative articles, - overuse of "the" article, - underdifferentiation among definitive, genitive, and demonstrative articles, and - errors caused by transfer from acquired L2 constructions.